core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 such as an audio snippet and a text representation accompanying it.
 In such a case, the sequence in which these occur may not be relevant to the application.
-This specification allows to indicate that an optional part is not present by substituting a null value for the representation of the part.
+This specification adds the option of substituting a null value for the representation of an optional part, which indicates that the part is not present.

 A third situation that is common only ever has a single representation in the sequence, which is one of a set of formats possible.
 This kind